Dejanor/provision-private-nginx-servers-using-bashscripting---nodejs-bash-script-alb-namedotcom/README.md

   - Name gateway and create
   - Attach gateway to VPC
 - **Route tables**
-  - Create two route tables, one for public subnet one for private subnet
+  - Create two Route tables, one for public subnet one for private subnet
-  - Edit the route table for the public subnet to add new route attaching the internet gateway to allow from everywhere
+  - Edit the Route table for the public subnet to add new route attaching the internet gateway to allow from everywhere
   - Associate the public route table with the public subnets in VPC
 - **NAT gateways**
   - Create NAT gateway
   - Select a public subnet in your VPC attached to the IGW
   - Allocate Elastic IP
   - Create NAT
-- **Route table - Again**
+- **Route tables - Again**
   - Select private route table
   - Confirm the subnet association
   - Go to Routes
   - Edit Routes
   - Attach NAT gateway, Destination -> 0.0.0.0/0 (the whole internet)
 - **Instances**
-  - Launch instance
+  - Launch instances
   - Name instance
   - Select image (ubuntu 20.04 LTS, free tier)
   - Select instance type (t2.micro, free tier)